grafeas/kritis/DEVELOPMENT.md

 ### Integration tests

-Follow the [installation guide](install.md), and install Kritis on a cluster named `kritis-integration-test`.
-Then you to download credentials and copy reference images, run:
+On a GCP project where Kritis has been installed, this will prepare a new cluster named `kritis-integration-test`:

 ```shell
 make -e GCP_PROJECT=<project id> setup-integration-local